Business Insurance Coverage

 - Identifying signs of a change in their patient’s condition

-Do nurses need malpractice insurance?
+Do nurses need malpractice insurance in 2023?

 Short answer: Yes, they do!